gallenc/opennms-paxexam/misc-examples/karaf-camel/karaf-camel-example/README.md

   <repository>mvn:org.ops4j.pax.cdi/pax-cdi-features/1.1.4/xml/features</repository>
 ```

-Having modified the camel features, the following plugin configuration can be used to ensure all the required dependencies in the local ./m2/repository. (see [karaf-camel-example-kar/pom.xml](../karaf-camel-example/karaf-camel-example-kar/pom.xml)
+Having modified the camel features, the following plugin configuration can be used to ensure all the required dependencies in the local ./m2/repository. ( See [karaf-camel-example-kar/pom.xml](../karaf-camel-example/karaf-camel-example-kar/pom.xml) )

 ```
          <plugin>